allythiel/Youtube-Clone/README.md

 - Config
 - Cors

-To start the application, simply enter npm start into the terminal window and pair alongside the Youtube Clone Front End
+# To start the application, simply type npm start into the terminal window and pair alongside the Youtube Clone Front End